Nodal-line semimetals and their variance: Nodal-Line Semimetals (NLSMs)

-\paragraph{Nonsymmorphic symmetry protected NLSM} Nonsymmorphic symmetries such as glide mirror symmetry or screw rotation symmetry can protect the band touching points on the glide mirror plane or the screw rotation axis~\cite{Fang2015, Young2015, Yang2017, Takahashi2017, FURUSAKI2017788}.
-We provide two examples of the nonsymmorphic symmetry-protected NLSMs below. \subparagraph{Glide mirror} Let us consider the glide reflection $G_z=T_{(1/2,0,1/2)}M_z$.
+Nonsymmorphic symmetries such as glide mirror symmetry or screw rotation symmetry can protect the band touching points on the glide mirror plane or the screw rotation axis~\cite{Fang2015, Young2015, Yang2017, Ahn2018, Takahashi2017, ZWang2019, FURUSAKI2017788}.
+We provide two examples of the nonsymmorphic symmetry-protected NLSMs below. \paragraph{Glide mirror} Let us consider the glide reflection $G_z=T_{(1/2,0,1/2)}M_z$.
 When we square the glide reflection operator, we get

 Here the minus sign is due to the half-integer character of the electron, meaning that the reflection square yuelds $-1$.
 On the glide plane $k_z=0, \pi$, the glide eigenvalues of the bands are $\pm i e^{-i k_x/2}$.
 Suppose the system exhibits time-reversal symmetry (TRS).
 The time-reversal invariant points (TRIP) on the glide plane must be double degenerate, forming the Kramers' pairs.
 The corresponding glide eigenvalues at two different TRIPs are $\pm i$ or $\pm 1$ as shown in Fig.~\ref{F2}(a).
 The connectivity of bands along any path on the glide plane connecting two different TRIPs will exhibit hourglass structure, which guarantees a band crossing along the path.
-These band crossings will form a nodal-ring structure on the glide plane, referred to as a glide protected NLSM.
+These band crossings will form a nodal-ring structure on the glide plane, referred to as a glide mirror protected NLSM.

-\subparagraph{Screw rotation} A similar analysis can be applied to screw rotations.
-Let us consider the two-fold screw rotation $C_x=T_{(1/2,1/2.0)}S_x$ where $S_x:=(x,y,z)\to (x,-y,-z)$.
-When we square the screw rotation operator, we get
+\paragraph{Screw rotation} A similar analysis can be applied to screw rotations combined with inversion symmetry.
+Let us consider the two-fold screw rotation $C_x=T_{(1/2,1/2, 0)}S_x$ where $S_x:=(x,y,z)\to (x,-y,-z)$.
+When Combined with inversion symmetry, the resulting operator is $IC_x=IT_{(1/2,1/2, 0)}S_x = T_{(-1/2,-1/2, 0)}M_x$ where $M_x:=(x,y,z)\to (-x,y,z)$ is the mirror operator.
+Notice that this combined operator is similar to a glide mirror operator.
+A similar analysis can now be performed by taking the square of the combined operator.

-There are four screw rotation lines $(k_x,0,0)$, $(k_x,0,\pi)$, $(k_x,\pi,0)$, and $(k_x,\pi,\pi)$.
-The bands along these lines will have the screw eigenvalues $\pm i e^{-i k_x/2}$.
-Through a similar analysis as before, in the presence of TRS, there is a hourglass structure exists between two TRIPs, which guarantees the presence of Weyl points along the $(k_x,0,0)$ axis.
-Interestingly, if there are two other two-fold crew rotations $C_y=T_{(0,1/2.1/2)}S_y$ with $S_y:=(x,y,z)\to (-x,y,-z)$ and $C_z=T_{(1/2,0.1/2)}S_z$ with $S_y:=(x,y,z)\to (-x,-y,z)$, TRS combined with this screw rotation symmetries will enforce the Kramers degeneracy on the boundaries of the Brillouin zone.
-For example, along the line $(k_x, \pi, \pi )$, we can consider the combination of TRS and screw rotation symmetries $TC_y$ and $TC_z$ .
-When we square these combined symmetries

-These combined antiunitary operators squaring to minus one indicate that along the $(k_x, \pi, \pi)$ axis, the bands must form Kramers' pairs [see Fig.~\ref{F2} (b)].